blackducksoftware/blackduck-docker-inspector/src/main/resources/help/overview.md

 * advanced
 * deployment

-To display a help topic, run Docker Inspector with:
+To display a help topic, run Docker Inspector with either -h or --help followed by a topic.
+For example:
+    -h properties

+To display multiple help topics, use a comma-separated list of help topics.
+For example:
-    -h <help topic>
+    -h overview,properties,running